 Download of lists of exemption records via web interface,

-Configuration of the system to system interface between the ESD and the MNSW,

 Consultation of logs via web interface,

 MS authorities issuing ship reporting exemptions will have the following permissions:

 Creation/Update/Removal of ship reporting exemption records via web interface.

 The management of users’ access to ship data within the MNSWs is the responsibility of national coordinators, but the methods used should reflect the principles of the ESD.